 Toxicology: Preclinical safety data: Preclinical data for ticagrelor and its major metabolite have not demonstrated unacceptable risk for adverse effects for humans based on conventional studies of safety pharmacology, single and repeated dose toxicity and genotoxic potential.

 Gastrointestinal irritation was observed in several animal species at clinical relevant exposure levels (see Adverse Reactions).

-In female rats, ticagrelor at high dose showed an increased incidence of uterine tumours (adenocarcinomas) and an increased incidence of hepatic adenomas.
-The mechanism for uterine tumours is likely hormonal imbalance which can lead to tumours in rats.
+In female rats, ticagrelor at high dose showed an increased incidence of uterine tumors (adenocarcinomas) and an increased incidence of hepatic adenomas.
+The mechanism for uterine tumors is likely hormonal imbalance which can lead to tumors in rats.
 The mechanism for the hepatic adenomas is likely due to a rodent-specific enzyme induction in the liver.
 Thus, the carcinogenicity findings are considered unlikely to be relevant for humans.